 Analytics can also generate insight into issues that, if left unresolved, can become more costly.
-Telecommunications provider Sprint set out reduce network error rates and customer turnover by using analytics to drive more capacity and preempt issues before they became larger problems requiring expensive repair work.
+Telecommunications provider Sprint set out to reduce network error rates and customer turnover by using analytics to drive more capacity and preempt issues before they become larger problems requiring expensive repair work.

 Big data is poised to arm any industry – from aviation to media to healthcare – with better information that can improve customer engagement, increase efficiency, and reduce waste.
 Organizations just need to make sure they’re putting the right tools in place.